Azure Database for MariaDB server firewall rules

-Firewall rules: These rules enable clients to access your entire Azure Database for PostgreSQL Server, that is, all the databases within the same logical server.
-Server-level firewall rules can be configured by using the Azure portal or using Azure CLI commands.
+Firewall rules: These rules enable clients to access your entire Azure Database for MariaDB server, that is, all the databases within the same logical server.
+Server-level firewall rules can be configured by using the Azure portal or Azure CLI commands.
 To create server-level firewall rules, you must be the subscription owner or a subscription contributor.

 Connecting from the Internet